Drug and Alcohol Rehab in Worcestershire

 Outpatient Rehab And Home Alcohol Detox

-Quite a lot of people who contact us about rehab will ask us about the possibility of going to rehab as an outpatient – in other words, staying at home evenings and nights, and travelling to the clinic for treatment during the day.
+Quite a lot of people who contact us about drug rehab in Worcestershire will ask us about the possibility of going to rehab as an outpatient – in other words, staying at home evenings and nights, and travelling to the clinic for treatment during the day.

 This is a possibility, but only for those who meet certain criteria.

 The following categories of people would NOT be suitable for outpatient care, and should attend as inpatients instead:

 - People with significant mental health problems that interfere with their day-to-day life.

 - Those who have tried and failed to stay sober after previous attempts at outpatient treatment and/or home detox.

 - Those who are known to threaten or commit acts of violence against loved ones whenever they are intoxicated.

 - Those who have suffered from Delirium tremens or alcoholic seizures.